Watering in WinterGreenthumb

-“Why do my pansies look so wilted?
-I am giving them loads of water!”
+“Why are my pansies wilted?
+I am giving them enough water, every day even?”
 The aforementioned statement is something one always hears during winter.
 Winter watering is tricky at the best of times.
 To understand how one should water in winter let’s have a look at how watering actually works.

 How watering works

 The soil is filled with loads of tiny air pockets that are filled with water during rain or a watering.
 As the water moves downwards through the soil, it pulls fresh air into those pockets behind it.
 Roots need air to grow and survive.
 When the soil is waterlogged, all those pockets are filled with water and if this continues for an extended period root rot will develop.
 The soil type also determines its ability to hold water.
 Clay soil retains water better, whilst sandy soil drains faster.

 - The majority of plants, with the exception marsh and carnivorous plants don’t like being waterlogged the whole time.

 - The top part of the soil dries out a lot faster than the soil where the roots are, before watering always feel if the soil is moist with your finger.

 - Plants wilting can also result from overwatering.
 We see a plant wilting and reactively think, “Oh it needs more water.”
 This is one of the quickest ways to kill one’s plants with kindness.

 - Refrain from watering your plants a little bit every day, this will only moisten the top layer of the soil without any moisture getting through to the roots.